 Some Like It Hot represents the pinnacle of movie comedy, and this Criterion edition honors Billy Wilder’s iconic farce like no other home video release before it.
 With a brand new 4K restoration that further ignites an already frenetic film and a host of absorbing supplements, this marvelous Blu-ray rendering beautifully captures the near-perfect work of Wilder, Marilyn Monroe, Tony Curtis, and Jack Lemmon.
 It’s a must-own release and an essential disc for every film lover.

 The joke is an old one.
 Desperate men put on a dress, slip into high heels, slather their faces with pancake makeup, and talk in falsetto tones to try and fool the establishment, beat the system, or dodge a rap.
 Hollywood can’t get enough of it, and for decades, Tinseltown has recycled and refashioned the premise until it’s become a tired cliché.
-Yet the best cross-dressing comedies don’t just rely on the inherent outrageousness of what is essentially a lowbrow burlesque gag; they make statements about sexual roles, male-female equality, and personal acceptance.
+The best cross-dressing comedies, however, don’t just rely on the inherent outrageousness of what is essentially a lowbrow burlesque gag; they make statements about sexual roles, male-female equality, and personal acceptance.
 And the best of the best of gender-bending farces is undeniably Some Like It Hot.

 Packed with memorable lines, hilarious situations, and a deceptively high degree of insight, director Billy Wilder’s captivating classic continues to charm audiences 60 years after it was first released.
 Because Wilder and co-writer I.A.L.
 Diamond set their zany tale in a nostalgic era - the roaring 1920s - the film doesn’t have to fit the constraints of any contemporary context.
 Instead, it can concentrate on the timeless interactions and misunderstandings between men and women, as well as their often warped perceptions of each other.
 It’s a clever conceit that keeps the movie wonderfully fresh, no matter how many times we’ve seen it.